WarwickAstro/transit-ephemerides/README.md

 ## Motivation

-To study planet transits you need to know when they are :)
+To study exoplanet transits you need to know when they occur

 ## Installation

 Clone this repo using:

 ```
-git clone git@github.com:NITES-40cm/ephemeris2.git
+git clone git@github.com:WarwickAstro/transit-ephemerides.git
 ```

 ## Contributors